Acts19quiz/chex3gzd/README.md

 # Welcome to Chex 3 GZD!

+## Chex 3 GZD is a fork of modern GZDoom (g4.10.0 and later) for playing Chex Quest 3 v2 with the original CD movies.

-## Chex 3 GZD is a fork of LZDoom which supports OpenGL 2 and Windows XP for compatibility.
-Also runs on older non SSE2 cpus.
+### The Windows XP/32-bit version (chex3gzd-xp, built from the "chex3gzd_3.87c" branch) is forked from LZDoom 3.87c, and supports OpenGL 2 and Windows XP for compatibility.
+It also runs on older non SSE2 cpus.

 Copyright (c) 1998-2021 ZDoom + GZDoom teams, and contributors

 Doom Source (c) 1997 id Software, Raven Software, and contributors

-PAGEDEFS code imported with permission from [GEC] Master Edition 1.9.1 by Erick194 and Gerardo194.
+The chex3gzd-xp PAGEDEFS code was imported and updated from [GEC] Master Edition 1.9.1, with the permission of its developers, Erick194 and Gerardo194.

 LZDoom codebase by drfrag.